DanieleMDiNosse/Nested_Sampling/docs/source/guidelines.rst

 .. math::
     \\ std \implies std \times exp(\frac{1}{numaccepted}) \quad if \quad  accepted \quad points > rejected \quad points \\ std \implies std \times exp(\frac{1}{numrejected}) if \quad accepted \quad points < rejected \quad points

+Of course these are not the best or unique ways to handle the problem of tuning the parameters of the proposal distribution, but it is what I have done.

 .. warning::
     We know the theoretical result of the integral: it is minus the logarithm of the volume of the hypercube on which we are integrating